×

 Importance Of Tread Depth

-In the United Kingdom, the legal minimum tread depth for tyres is 1.6mm across 75% of the width of the tread and around the entire circumference.
+The UK's legal minimum tread depth for tyres is 1.6mm – this needs to be the case across 75% of the width of the tread and around the entire circumference.

-To check if your tyres meet the legal tread depth requirements, you can use a tread depth gauge or a simple yet effective method involving a 20p coin.
+To check if your car tyres meet the legal tread depth, you can use a tread depth gauge or a simple yet effective method—the 20p coin test.

 20p test

-Driving with tyres below the legal tread depth can result in fines of up to £2,500 per tyre and penalty points on your driving license.
+Driving on illegal tyres can result in fines of up to £2,500 and 3 penalty points on your driving license.
+This is per illegal tyre.

 Remember To Check Your Tyres